FLUX-SE/all_docs/en_US/spat_revolution_doc/8_Artificial_Reverberation_8_Artificial_Reverberation.md

 **Early Dist**

 Early reflections' distribution.
 Determines the way early reflections are scattered in time, inside the Early Min. / Early Max. interval.
 The default setting of 0.5 corresponds to regularly spaced reflections, above these are more grouped towards the Early Max. value, and vice-versa.

 **Early Shape**

 Governs the amplitude rise or fall of early reflections.
 The default setting of 0.5 corresponds to early reflections all having the same level.
 This mimics an acoustical space where reflective surfaces are all located at roughly the same distance to the listener.
 Below 0.5 early reflections decay with time, above 0.5 they rise with time.
 Decreasing level of the early reflections would be typical of a space where most of the reflective surfaces are grouped at a range closest to the listener.

 **Cluster Min**

 See Early Min.
-Please keep in mind the cluster is fed with the input of the early reflections processor section, as is shown accordingly on the display.
+Please keep in mind the cluster is fed with the input of the early reflections' processor section, as is shown accordingly on the display.

 **Cluster Max**